MIRI MRS Recommended Strategies

-This observing mode makes use of all three MIRI detector arrays (two for the MRS, one for the imager), so it is important to consider MIRI Data Volume Limits.
+This observing mode makes use of all 3 MIRI detector arrays (2 for the MRS, one for the imager), so it is important to consider MIRI data volume limits.

 See also: MIRI MRS Dithering

-MRS dithering is recommended in order to obtain better sampling of the point spread function (which is undersampled by the MRS optics).
+MRS dithering is strongly recommended to obtain better sampling of the spatial point spread function and spectral line spread function (both are undersampled by the MRS optics).

-For the MRS, however, a staring option is offered and may be desired in certain science cases or as a strategy to obtain background data.
+However, a "staring" option is offered and may be desired in certain science cases (e.g., time-series observations) or as a strategy to obtain dedicated background observations.
 When making use of simultaneous imaging, the dither patterns used are those of the primary mode, which in this case is the MRS. In order to keep targets in the MRS field of view, the dithers are small; as a result, if the observer is using long wavelength filters, the system will issue a warning because the dither points are separated by less than one FWHM.
 However, at these longer wavelengths, the PSF is well-sampled and this dithered data will be suitable for combination.

-When defining a target in APT, users should select whether the target is spatially extended; the options are YES, NO, and UNKNOWN.
-The dither pattern should be consistent with this choice: Sources defined as extended or unknown should use an extended source dither pattern and point sources should use a point source dither pattern.
+When defining a target in APT, users should specify, in the Extended parameter field, if the target is spatially extended; the options are YES, NO, and Unknown.
+The dither pattern should be consistent with this choice.
+Sources defined as extended or unknown should use an extended source dither pattern and point sources should use a point source dither pattern.
 Deviations from these choices must be justified in the proposal.

 Dwell time defines how long you can stay at a single dither position (i.e., your exposure time, not your integration time).
 All the ground-based detector testing data carried out so far indicates that, based on the presence of detector long term drifts, there are no restrictions on the length of an exposure per dither position for MRS.

-Target Acquisition (TA) for the MRS is performed with the MIRI Imager (see Figure 1).
+Target acquisition (TA) for the MRS is performed with the MIRI imager (see Figure 1).
 TA for MRS observations is not mandatory, but proposers should take caution when deciding against using TA.
 Most importantly, proposers should consider the JWST pointing performance and the impact on their science case.
-The MRS field of view ranges from 3.3" × 3.7" (slice width 0.176") to 7.2" × 7.9" (0.645" slice width).
+The MRS field of view ranges from 3.2" × 3.7" (slice width 0.176") to 6.9" × 7.9" (0.645" slice width).
 Therefore, a large dither pattern coupled with a pointing error could be problematic.
-Even for a point source, the dither pattern results in overlapping fields of view in each channel that are smaller than the smallest field of view (3.3" × 3.7"), highlighting the importance in ensuring that the target is properly placed in the MRS aperture.
+Even for a point source, the dither pattern results in overlapping fields of view in each channel that are smaller than the smallest field of view (~ 1" × 3"), highlighting the importance in ensuring that the target is properly placed in the MRS aperture.

-The need for dedicated background exposures is discussed on the MIRI MRS Dedicated Sky Observations page.
+The need for dedicated background exposures is discussed in MIRI MRS Dedicated Sky Observations.
 Dedicated backgrounds (flagged as such in APT) will be automatically subtracted from science observations in the pipeline.

 Wells et al. 2015, PASP, 127, 646